ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 Figure 4.
 The population input

+### Initial Exposures

+The initial exposures file contains a list of IDs of the people who are in the exposed category at t=0.
+If this list is longer than the initial exposures, it will be truncated.
+If it is too short, it will be filled randomly.

 ### RunSettings.json

 The run settings file contains the main fields that a user may want to